yasinishyn/pagylight/README.md

 ```

 ##### Description
-Actualy, code is to simple to wright any documentation.
+Actualy, code is to simple to write any documentation.
 Have fun !